Negar Mehr

 news

-Jan 29, 2024 Our paper titled “Integrating Predictive Motion Uncertainties with Distributionally Robust Risk-Aware Control for Safe Robot Navigation in Crowds” got accepted at the International Conference on Robotics and Automation (ICRA) 2024!
+Jan 27, 2025 Our paper titled “CurricuLLM: Automatic Task Curricula Design for Learning Complex Robot Skills using Large Language Models” got accepted at the IEEE International Conference on Robotics and Automation (ICRA) 2025!